 The JW Marriott Venice roof terrace in the main building is the most successful part of the hotel.
 But, yet again, they score an own goal.

-On the roof is a pool with great views towards Venice.
-You can see how deep it is here:
+On the roof is a very shallow plunge pool with great views towards Venice:

-After May, at which point the hotel believes that the main pool is warm enough for kids, children are banned from this pool.
-Yes, kids are banned from a pool that is about 2 feet deep and are forced into the ‘family’ pool which is about 5 feet deep.
+In peak season, children are banned from this pool.
+Yes, kids are banned from a pool that is about two feet deep and are forced into the ‘family’ pool in the grounds which is about five feet deep.

 Everything else …..

 There is a lot to see on the island – much of it very impressive – and this review won’t cover it all.
 Here is a taster.